BleuBleu/FamiStudio/Docs/docs/basics.md

 ## Changing the looping mode

-There are 2 looping modes:
+There are 4 looping modes, but only 2 are usable at any given time:

 * **Song** or **None**: Loops the entire song if a loop point is step, stops at the end if there are no loop point.
 * **Pattern** or **Selection**: Loops over the current pattern if there is no selection in the sequencer.
 If there is a selection, will loop over that selection.
 The icon in the toolbar will change to reflection this.